athas/raytracers/README.md

 here.
 The code is readable, written in a completely natural style, and performance is excellent.

+Multicore OCaml is quite slow, which is expected, as it is not finished.
+Judging by monitoring the CPU activity, it looks like it is not fully utilising the cores.
+Perhaps a sequential bottleneck in garbage collection?
+Hopefully it will get faster in the future.

 While Futhark is fast, the code is significantly longer and more complex.
 This is particularly because of the BVH construction.
 In all other implementations, the BVH is expressed as a straightforward